EltRnl/QEMU_TP_BasicShell/worklog/Part2-Log.md

 ### Work for next commit
 Read the doc more intensely, especially the part contained in uart-irqs.h so that I can understand what all this means.
 Try and find out what my code is trully doing right now.
 Add the circular buffer to the code.

+## Commit 2 - Debugging session

+### Uncovered Problems
+Typing a character does not trigger the _irq_handler, but the _undefined_instruction.
+However, if I type a character before starting my loop, the interrupt trigger as expected.
+This is very confusing and I don't understand what causes it yet.
+There is probably something wrong with my main loop in shell.c.

+### A bigger problem ?
+Weirder problem, if I switch from 'versatilepb' (that I've been using so far by accident) to 'versatileab', calling anything outside of the file main.c causes an undefined instruction to occure, so there might be a bigger underlying problem happening right now.